 - If you haven’t done so already, we highly recommend that you download our guide ‘5 Steps To Successfully Rescue Your Business Using A CVA That Has A High Chance Of Success’.
 This will give you a good understanding of the pros and cons of using a CVA and how to maximise the chances of your CVA being successful.

 - It’s also important that you recognise some of the potential pitfalls you must deal with before you seek a CVA.
 There are a number of red flags which must be carefully considered.
-That’s why we have prepared a webinar which is titled: 5 Steps to CVA Success.
-In this webinar, we will explain more about the process, the critical red flags you need to be aware of and we will show you how a number of companies we have successfully helped rescue their business by using a Company Voluntary Arrangement.
-Sign up for our 5 Steps to CVA Success (Plus 2 real-life case studies, and 5 Red Flags to look out for) today.
+That’s why we have prepared a video tutorial which is titled: 5 Steps to CVA Success.
+In this video, we will explain more about the process, the critical red flags you need to be aware of and we will show you how we have successfully helped a number of companies rescue their business by using a Company Voluntary Arrangement.
+You can watch the video tutorial for free by clicking on the following link 5 Steps to CVA Success (Plus 2 real-life case studies, and 5 Red Flags to look out for.

 - If you’re ready to speak to someone, we recommend a face-to-face meeting.
 One of our business turnaround specialists can meet you at your home, place of work or a convenient location of your choosing.
 With lockdown, we can hold this initial meeting via video conference call.
 At the meeting, we will discuss your options in more depth.
 This initial consultation and advice are entirely free of charge.
 If you click on the following link, you can book an appointment directly with Kevin Pritchard.